tpaau-17DB/python-logger/README.md

 Python logger package that can be used to debug or in the finished project.

-## Dependencies

-The program does not require any specific packages yet.

 ## Installing

 To download git repo you can run: